Somewhat Resilient

 Biological Science Teachers, Postsecondary are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Biological Science Teachers are "Somewhat Resilient" because while AI is genuinely changing big parts of this job, the most important pieces — mentoring students, running labs, sparking curiosity, and guiding real scientific thinking — are things AI simply can't replace.
-The routine stuff, like grading, attendance, and generating practice questions, is already being handed off to AI tools, and students are increasingly turning to chatbots for help instead of office hours, which means professors have to rethink how they teach and assess.
+Biological science teachers at the college level earn the "Somewhat Resilient" label because AI is genuinely changing big parts of the job, even if it isn't replacing teachers outright.
+Routine tasks like grading, recordkeeping, and even some aspects of peer review are being handed off to AI tools, and students are increasingly turning to chatbots instead of office hours for help with tough concepts, which means professors have to rethink how they teach and assess learning.

 Read full analysis